 Step 6: Add the Ears, Eyes and Nose

-- Cut a slit in the bottom of each ear.
+- Cut a slit in the bottom of each of the hippo ears.

 - Overlap the sides of the ear and secure with a little glue so that the ear appears curved.